dcos/examples/tensorflow/1.10/README.md

 $ wget -q https://downloads.mesosphere.com/tensorflow-dcos/examples/tf_examples-master.zip
 $ unzip tf_examples-master.zip
 $ ls tf_examples-master/
-README.md  benchmarks demo.py    mnist.py
+README.md  benchmarks demo.py
 ```

-The different configuration options can then be interpreted as follows:
+The other configuration options can then be interpreted as follows:
-* `job_url`: The URI of an archive containing the job definition
 * `job_path`: The path (relative to the current directory) where the job definition can be found
 * `job_name`: The base filename of the Python file where the job is defined